-A red visible dye or fluorescent penetrant is applied to the cleaned test material, then it is left on the surface for a sufficient time to allow penetrant to seep into a defect.
+A fluorescent or red visible dye penetrant is applied to the cleaned test material, then it is left on the surface for a sufficient time to allow penetrant to seep into a defect.
 After this dwell time has elapsed, the excess penetrant is removed from the surface.
 Next, a thin layer of developer is applied to the item to assist in drawing penetrant trapped in flaws back to the surface where it will be visible as indications.
-The test item is viewed under special lighting so any indications can be evaluated according to the liquid penetrant test specification or customer requirements.
-When using fluorescent penetrant inspection, indications must be viewed under darkened conditions with a high-intensity UV lamp.
+The test item is viewed under special lighting so any indications can be evaluated according to the liquid penetrant testing specification or customer requirements.
+When performing fluorescent penetrant testing, indications must be viewed under darkened conditions with a high-intensity UV lamp.

-- Penetrants – visible dye, water-washable and post-emulsifiable fluorescent dye in sensitivity levels 2, 3 and 4
+- Fluorescent – water-washable and post-emulsifiable penetrants in sensitivity levels 2, 3 and 4

-- Size Limitations – test materials to 25 feet long
+- Size Limitations – test materials up to 25 feet long

 - ASTM E1417